apache/incubator-hugegraph-computer/computer-k8s-operator/README.md

 kubectl logs -l component=pagerank-sample-worker -n hugegraph-computer-system
 ```

-## Show diagnostics log of a job
+## Show diagnostic log of a job

-> NOTE: diagnostics log exist only when the job fails, and it will only be saved for one hour.
+> NOTE: diagnostic log exist only when the job fails, and it will only be saved for one hour.

 ```bash
 kubectl get event --field-selector reason=ComputerJobFailed --field-selector involvedObject.name=pagerank-sample -n hugegraph-computer-system